reubwn/hgt/README.md

 # hgt
 scripts for the analysis of HGT in genome sequence data.

-## Note!
+## Note

 These methods are predictive!
-Finding a candidate gene with high *h*[U] or AI or attached to a 'real' metazoan gene or with introns etc. does not necessarily mean that that gene has been acquired horizontally.
+Finding a candidate gene with high hU or AI or attached to a 'real' metazoan gene or with introns etc. does not necessarily mean that that gene has been acquired horizontally.
 Further tests would be required to provide further evidence for the evolutionary origin of each gene.
 You have been warned :-)

 ### doi